Our vision for the Altius Alliance SCITT is to continue to be a centre of excellence for producing outstanding teachers for children aged 11-16.

 You will be placed in a different school for term two where you will be able to continue planning and teaching but in a different environment.
 This placement will be personalised according to any future career plans you may have regarding the context you may hope to work in.
 Continuing professional development still takes place but the main focus of this phase is to put learning into practice.
 During this time, you will spend a number of days in a sixth form setting to observe strategies used at KS5 if you have not been placed in an 11-18 context.

-The final phase of the course takes place back at the ‘home’ school where you will consolidate your learning.
+The final phase of the course usually takes place back at the ‘home’ school where you will consolidate your learning.
 A menu of activities will be available such as: visits to Special schools / Pupil Referral Units / EAL schools; the opportunity to plan a school trip; to work with specific groups of students such as the more or less able and to ideally commence induction at your place or work, if already appointed by this stage.

 The ongoing tasks and assignments lead to a Post Graduate Certificate.